 I bet you’ve never taken a trip where every decision was yours and yours alone; not influenced by anyone else’s opinion or desire — guilt-free selfishness.
 You make the rules.

 Start small if necessary, even an overnighter will do.
 I promise you won’t regret it.
-Turns out that one is not the loneliest number.
+It turns out that one is not the loneliest number.

 What would you add?
 More importantly, which trip are you going to do this year?
 Let’s make some travel resolutions!